ca-api-gateway-extensions/helloworld/README.md

 # About
-The gateway Helloworld assertion repository is an example repository for a modular assertion.
+The gateway HelloWorld assertion repository is an example repository for a modular assertion.
+It describes how the CA API Gateway can be extended.

+# Features
+* Simple assertion to leave the response text as "Hello World!".
+* Introducing new scheme/protocol (i.e. HelloWorld.SCHEME) and hence user can define listen port using it.
+  * Supports HTTP requests.
+  * Treats every line of input text as separate message and pushes to a hardwired to service policy for further processing.
+  * Processed responses for each line will be concatinated and returned in the HTTP reponse body.

 # Build
 In order to build the modular assertion run `gradle build`.